 Abstract: (298/300)

-Warming temperatures in the boreal have increased the frequency and severity of wildfires, causing intervals between fires to decrease to 10-15 years in some areas of Interior Alaska across the last several decades.
-Shortening fire intervals drive changes in successional pathways in boreal forests, but the spatial and temporal extent of those changes remains ambiguous.
+Warming temperatures in the boreal forest have increased wildfire frequency and severity, pushing intervals between fires below 20 years in some regions.
+Shortening fire intervals can drive changes in successional pathways in boreal forests, but the spatial and temporal extent of those changes remains ambiguous.
 While post-fire succession in upland boreal black spruce (Picea mariana) forests is well documented, the effect of multiple short-interval fires and the role of local topography remains unclear.
-To investigate how increasing short-interval fires impact conifer and deciduous post-fire regeneration, and to examine the role of landscape variability in altering that impact, we established 50 plots across a mosaic of fire histories (1-3 fires in 70 years) in an upland and lowland site in Interior Alaska.
+To investigate how ongoing short-interval fires impact conifer and deciduous post-fire regeneration, and to examine the role of landscape variability in altering that impact, we established 50 plots across a mosaic of fire histories (1-3 fires in <70 years) in an upland and lowland site in Interior Alaska.
 We compared abundance, proportion and density of conifer and deciduous regeneration in a drier upland site and a wetter lowland site.
-Both sites were originally dominated by black spruce but both experienced sharp declines in black spruce regeneration following three fires in short sequence (10-15 years).
+Both sites were originally dominated by black spruce.
 In the drier upland site, black spruce presence declined sharply after one fire while paper birch (Betula neoalaskana) became increasingly abundant with each additional fire.
-In the wetter lowland site, less organic soil was consumed by fire and presence of black spruce persisted until after two fires, indicating local topography may initially drive successional divergence via differences in soil consumption.
+In the wetter lowland site, less organic soil was consumed by fire and presence of black spruce persisted through an initial reburn (two fires), indicating local topography may buffer the impact of reburning temporarily via differences in soil consumption.
+However, after three burns conifers were essentially eliminated.
 Deciduous regeneration differed between thrice-burned upland and lowland plots: birch dominated in upland plots while willow (Salix spp.) and aspen (Populus tremuloides) dominated in lowlands.
-Results of this study offer strong empirical evidence of the divergence of boreal successional trajectories from previous historic norms and indicate the importance of examining the role of spatial heterogeneity on the impact of multiple disturbances.
+Results of this study offer strong empirical evidence of the divergence of boreal successional trajectories from previous historic norms and indicate the importance of ongoing short-interval burns in continuing to cause change as well as the role of topographic heterogeneity on the impact of multiple disturbances.

 I. Introduction

-An increase in the frequency and intensity of wildfires in northern latitudes driven by warming temperatures has sparked concern that short-interval fires will drive changes in forest composition and structure via altered successional trajectories (Young et al. 2017, Kelly et al. 2013).
-Fire is the primary initiator of secondary succession in boreal systems (Kurkowski et al. 2008), but historically occurs within return intervals of ~ 100 years in Interior Alaska (Yarie 1981, Viereck 1983, Johnstone et al. 2010).
-Across the last six decades, an increasing rate of fire return intervals of 20 years or less has raised concerns that shortening fire intervals may disrupt historic successional trajectories and lead to landscape-level shifts in forest composition and structure (Kasischke et al. 2010, Brown and Johnstone et al. 2012, Johnstone and Chapin 2006a, Johnstone and Chapin 2006b, Mann et al. 2012).
+An increase in the frequency and intensity of wildfires in northern latitudes driven by warming temperatures has sparked concern that emerging short-interval fires will drive changes in forest composition and structure via altered successional trajectories (Young et al. 2017, Kelly et al. 2013).
+Fire is the primary force in boreal systems (Kurkowski et al. 2008), historically occurring within return intervals of ~ 100 years in Interior Alaska (Yarie 1981, Viereck 1983, Johnstone et al. 2010).
+Across the last six decades, an increasing rate of fire return intervals of 20 years or less has raised concerns that shortening fire intervals may disrupt historic successional trajectories and lead to landscape-level shifts in forest composition and structure (Kasischke et al. 2010, Brown and Johnstone et al. 2012, Johnstone and Chapin 2006a, Johnstone and Chapin 2006b, Mann et al. 2012) with concurrent changes to carbon stocks/storage, habitat, etc….